wemap/perception-toolkit/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+Please file an issue before starting to code.
+This will give us a place to collaborate on the design and direction.
+All non-trivial pull requests (including those made by project members) require an associated issue.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License